|Best Overall||Merrell Thermo Overlook 2||SEE IT||

 The Vibram Ketterlift outsole provides ample traction on wet surfaces and does an excellent job absorbing shock in the heel when hiking on uneven terrain.
 The shoe offers a comfortable yet stable fit that works well for hikers with wide feet.
 These are not the standard winter hiking boot meant to take trudging through deep snow or icy streams, but they are a boot that will serve you well through mild winters and shoulder seasons.

-Best Winter Hiking Boots for Snowshoes: Salomon X Ultra Winter CS WP 2
+Best for Snowshoes: Salomon X Ultra Winter CS WP 2

 - Weight: 1 pound 3 ounces